SU2P Research Fellowships with Entrepreneurship

 Opportunities for Entrepreneurial Fellowships in photonics at Stanford University, USA

-The RCUK funding for SU2P Entrepreneurial Fellowships has now been fully committed.
-However, SU2P would like to continue to support the development of early career researchers and provide them with international experience with one of our US partners, Stanford and Caltech.
+The original RCUK funding for SU2P Entrepreneurial Fellowships has now been fully committed and we are not currently accepting applications.
+However, SU2P continues to seek external funding for the fellowship scheme and enable SU2P to support the development of early career researchers and provide them with international experience with our US partner Stanford.

-There are a number of fellowships schemes that permit and encourage international experience.
-The current call for Marie-Curie International Outgoing Fellowships opened on the 14th March 2013.
+There are a number of other fellowships schemes that permit and encourage international experience including Scottish Enterprise, Marie Curie, RSE and the Research Councils.

-If you would like to gain international experience with one of our US partners and are considering applying for one of these fellowships, please get in touch with us at email@example.com and we will support you in making your application.
-If you are successful with your application we will invite you to become an SU2P Entrepreneurial Fellow and derive the benefits of the support that we are able to provide.
-(Applicants should NOT contact Stanford University directly at this time.
+If you would like to gain international experience with Stanford and are considering applying for one of these fellowships, please get in touch with us at email@example.com and we will support you in making your application.
+If you are successful with your application we will invite you to become an SU2P Entrepreneurial Fellow and derive the benefits of the support that we are able to provide (applicants should NOT contact Stanford University directly at this time.
 Details of the research themes of the working groups of SPRC can be found at http://photonics.stanford.edu/research.)

-SU2P is a collaboration between the Scottish Universities (Glasgow, Heriot Watt, St. Andrews and Strathclyde) and Stanford and Caltech in California.
+SU2P is a collaboration between the Scottish Universities (Glasgow, Heriot Watt, University of Edinburgh, St. Andrews and Strathclyde) and Stanford in California.
 The SU2P Fellowships are to enable exceptionally talented early career researchers to spend one or more years at Stanford University or one of its affiliated laboratories.
-The aim of the Fellowships is to allow successful applicants to develop and grow their research and entrepreneurial skills under mentoring provided by Stanford Photonics Research Centre (SPRC).

 The Fellowships are to enable exceptionally talented early career researchers to spend one year at Stanford University or one of its affiliated laboratories.
 The aim of the Fellowships is to allow successful applicants to develop and grow their entrepreneurial skills under mentoring provided by Stanford Photonics Research Centre (SPRC).
 A range of priority research themes has been identified including, but not limited to: